-One of my all time favourite desserts is Baklava and the best I have ever tasted was in Fiskardo, Kefalonia (although my parents have just returned from the island and still say mine is better and so I will take that!).
-Mine is a combination of a traditional Greek receipe and Lorraine Pascal’s baklava recipe.
+One of my all time favourite desserts is Baklava and the best I have ever tasted was in Fiskardo, Kefalonia (although my parents who recently visited still say mine is better and so I will take that!).
+Mine is a combination of a traditional Greek recipe and Lorraine Pascal’s baklava recipe.
 Give it a whirl and share your pictures on Facebook with me @MTGHolidaysplease.

 - 250g unsalted butter, melted